Skip to content

 Reproducibility and traceability

-For every run, CBIcall automatically:
+For every run, CBIcall:

 • Generates a unique run identifier